-Are you in need of developing or updating your human resource manual?
-The Canadian Museum Association has provided an extensive list of Human Resource Guidelines to help improve or create your own manual.
+Developing a human resources manual, and keeping it up-to-date, is an important step in managing your staff.
+The Canadian Museum Association has provided an extensive list of human resources guidelines to help improve or create your own manual.